fivetran/dbt_zuora_source/README.md

 ```

 ## Step 4: Disable models for non-existent sources

 Your Zuora connector may not be syncing all tabes that this package references.
 This might be because you are excluding those tables.
 If you are not using those tables, you can disable the corresponding functionality in the package by specifying the variable in your `dbt_project.yml`.
 By default, all packages are assumed to be true.
-You only have to add variables for tables you want to disable, like so:
+You only have to add variables for tables you want to disable in the following way:

 ```yml
 vars: